jagregory/abrash-zen-of-asm/src/chapter-14.md

 There are a number of ways to get multiple uses out of a single instruction that sets the flags.
 Sometimes the multiple use is available because multiple flags are set, and sometimes the multiple use is available because the instruction that sets the flags performs other tasks as well.
 Let's look at some examples.

-Suppose that we have eight 1-bit flags stored in a single byte-sized memory variable, `StateFlags`, as shown in Figure 14.6.
+Suppose that we have eight 1-bit flags stored in a single byte-sized memory variable, `StateFlags`{.nasm}, as shown in Figure 14.6.

 ![](images/fig14.6RT.png)

-In order to check whether a high-or medium-priority event is pending, as indicated by bits 7 and 6 of `StateFlags`, we'd normally use something like:
+In order to check whether a high-or medium-priority event is pending, as indicated by bits 7 and 6 of `StateFlags`{.nasm}, we'd normally use something like:

 ```nasm
 mov   al,[StateFlags]